victoriavivass/victoriavivass/README.md

 I studied Political Science and later discovered how much I enjoy working with data.
 What began as a minor in Data Science soon became a way of exploring the social and policy questions that fascinate me.
-I’m now doing a Master’s in Data and Economics for Public Policy at École Polytechnique, where I also work as a Research Assistant in the Computational Social Sciences team, focusing on NLP.
+I’m now doing a Master’s in Data and Economics for Public Policy at École Polytechnique, where I also work as a Research Assistant in the Computational Social Sciences team, focusing on LLMs for text classification.
 I’m excited to apply these skills to real-world policymaking projects — new initiatives are coming soon!

 ---